Migrants shut Eurostar trains to UK; dead wash up on Turkish beach

 About 3,000 to 4,000 migrants from the Middle East, Asia and Africa camp near Calais, dodging police as they try to board trains and trucks heading to Britain through the tunnel or on ferries.
 They have disrupted passenger and freight transport between Britain and France throughout the summer.

-A spokeswoman for Eurotunnel, which operates the railway tunnel beneath the channel, said that as security has been tightened at Calais port and the tunnel entrance, migrants have targeted Calais-Frethun, about 5 km (three miles) inland, beyond a zone controlled by Eurotunnel.
+A spokeswoman for Eurotunnel, which operates the railway tunnel beneath the channel, said that as security has been tightened at Calais port and the tunnel entrance, migrants have targeted Calais-Frethun, about three miles inland, beyond a zone controlled by Eurotunnel.

 In Hungary, hundreds of migrants protested for a second day in front of Budapest’s Keleti Railway Terminus, after they were blocked by police from boarding trains bound for Germany.
 The police said they must go to camps set up in Hungary instead.